wormhole-foundation/xdapp-book/src/dapps/2_crossChainInteroperability.md

 More ad-hoc solutions would only be short-term fixes for long-term problems, so it's critical to design new primitives and core infrastructure that will allow the next generation of decentralized applications to move beyond these lingering limitations.

 This is why Wormhole exists.
-Wormhole proposes a new way of developing applications which leverages the strengths of each blockchain while mitigating the problems of the current ecosystem.
+Wormhole proposes a new way of developing applications which leverages the strengths of each blockchain while mitigating the problems of the current ecosystem improving the user experince by abstracting their interactions from the chaint to the dapp.

 ---

-Rethinking the next generation of decentralized applications means dethroning the token as the fundamental atomic unit of blockchains.
+Rethinking the next generation of decentralized applications means dethroning the token as the fundamental atomic unit of blockchains but focusing on cross chain interoperability.

 We'll expand on this change in the next section.